zididadaday/fw13-amd300-fedora-secureboot/README.md

 `certutil -L -d sql:/etc/pki/pesign/`

-You should see an entry with 'Pu,Pu,Pu'
+You should see an entry with the text `Pu,Pu,Pu`, this is the cert you added.

 You can proceed with the next step.

 ### Compiling kernel to enable hibernation with secureboot

-In the guide on `https://community.frame.work/t/guide-fedora-36-hibernation-with-enabled-secure-boot-and-full-disk-encryption-fde-decrypting-over-tpm2/25474` the forum poster sets some variables.
-We will skip that, replace the code as needed.
+In the guide on `https://community.frame.work/t/guide-fedora-36-hibernation-with-enabled-secure-boot-and-full-disk-encryption-fde-decrypting-over-tpm2/25474` the forum poster sets some variables to pass as arguments in the commands he executes.
+We will skip that, replace the arguments as required in the commands below.

 ```
 ### Setup build system